How Much Can You Make Flipping Houses?

 When you attempt to manage your own house flip, you must:

-• Consider the location, you can't just flip any old house and expect a profit, location is always key
+• Factor in the location.
+You can't just flip any old house and expect a profit; location is always key.

-• Secure accurate pricing on any rehab and construction work that needs to be done
+• Forecast expenses accurately on the rehab and construction work that needs to be done.

 • Find the right buyer and close the deal quickly to start to see profits in as little time as possible.